 In addition, with someone else taking care of the technical work, you can focus your attention on the business side of the marketplace, which is no small benefit.

 This is likely the most expensive option.
 Naturally, pricing and quality varies a lot between different freelance coders and professional software development agencies.
-But even with the most cost-efficient choice, you will very likely need to spend more than $50,000 USD.
+But even the most cost-efficient choice might set you back north of $50,000 USD.
 And that is just to get your first version launched.
 Once the site is live, you will need to continue development work to improve your platform based on feedback, pay monthly hosting bills, and update and maintain your platform.

 Secondly, your time to launch your first version will be rather long—very likely at least 3 months.
 As a result, you won’t really know how well your idea and your platform work until you’ve spent the time and money to develop it.
 Features that were expensive to develop might be deemed useless by your first users.